levoxtrip/PKB/docs/topics/be.md

 - Constrain your life - having smallest amount of/ doing the simplest of
 ## Lifestyle
 Are you willing to pay the price for your lifestyle?
 The cost probably comes later.
-## Long vs. shortime
+## Long- vs. shorttime
 Be willing to delay short-term gratification in order to ahieve better long-term results.

 In short term you are good as your intensity.
-In long term you are good as your [consistency](strive.md#consitency)
+In long term you are good as your [consistency](strive.md#consistency)

 ## Non-Attachment
 Everytime you get scared of losing something try to move towards non-attachment.